 GameObjects are entities that we can place in Unity scenes, each GameObject will occupy a place in the hierarchy.

-In the field of programming, GameObject is a Programming Class.
+In the context of programming a GameObject is a Programming Class.

 Basic features of a GameObject